Updated: Feb 11

 So now you say “I’ll never have tens of thousands of people visiting my website.”

 Even if you are 100% local or aren’t processing 100,000 folks data yet, this is coming.
-BTW 100,000 people is just 300 website visitors a day.
-That's not terrible high in the grand scheme of things.
+BTW 100,000 people is less than 300 website visitors a day.
+That's not terribly high in the grand scheme of things.
 Plus your city or county can make a local law about this too.
 You can’t avoid it, so why risk your business over something so easily fixable?

 Asking folks for their email address